-The second control is set in the Study tab, Preferences, Dynamic Grid.
-In the Minimum closed contour value field, enter the lowest noise contour of interest for the study.
+The second control is set in the Study tab, Preferences, Dynamic Grid screen; and in the Define Metric Results wizard, Set Processing Options screen.
+In the Dynamic grid contour expansion level field, enter the lowest level noise contour of interest.
 AEDT will then grow the dynamic grid receptor set by expanding in all four directions one receptor grid (or "step") at a time until that noise level is contained or the boundary (if defined) is reached.